Country Data

 SUMMARY

-In Bolivia during May-June 2023 I saw +55 mammal species (as listed below).
+In Bolivia during May-June 2023 I saw +57 mammal species (as listed below) and 14 reptile species.
 Larger mammals included Chacoan Peccary, Jaguar, Puma, Ocelot, Tayra and Madidi Titi Monkey.
-Small mammal highlights were Foster’s Punare, Vargas Llosa’s Bristly Mouse and a roost of Lesser Bulldog Bat.
+Small mammal highlights include Foster’s Punare, Vargas Llosa’s Bristly Mouse and a roost of Lesser Bulldog Bat.

 In southern Bolivia I was with Stuart Chapman and we used tour operator Nick’s Adventures for the main sites which included Jaguarland (a private ranch) and Kaa-Iya NP.
 In northern Bolivia I flew into Rurrenabaque and visited Sadiri Lodge and Las Tortugas Lodge.